jobyjoseph/Mastering-Frontend/Android.md

 > To add an options menu to a fragment, set the `setHasOptionsMenu()` method to `true` in the fragment code.

 Lifecycles and Logging - https://codelabs.developers.google.com/codelabs/kotlin-android-training-lifecycles-logging/index.html

+> Every activity and every fragment has what is known as a _lifecycle_.